markmblc/depart/STORAGE.md

 * **removeFile** - Is responsible for removing the file from storage.
 It will be passed the `ResultType` returned from `handleFile`, so this value must contain all relavent data needed to successfully remove the file.

 ## `onFile`
 The `onFile` function specified in `DepartConfig` allows setting file specific options that will be passed to each storage module.
 For example, if an uploaded file needs to have an associated record in a database before it is processed, then have its ID passed to a storage module, this is the place to do it.
-How those values are passed is different based on the returned value.
+How those values are passed is different based on the returned value of `onFile`.

 If a single value is returned, that same value will be passed to each storage module.
 If an array of values is returned, the value sent to a storage module will be the value at the same relative index to the array of storage modules specified in `DepartConfig`.
 If the length of the returned array does not match the length of the storage module array, Depart will error.
-Examples below:

 ## `onFileStorage`
 The `onFileStorage` function specified in `DepartConfig` is called after all storage modules have successfully stored the file.
 The file will contain the `storage` property for final processing.

+# Storage Examples

 ## Storage Setup